Recently updated on November 30th, 2024 at 11:18 am

 Representation: Latinx sapphic MC and love interest.

 We Set The Dark On Fire follows Daniela Vargas.
-She lives in a dystopian world where each man is entitled to 2 wives.
+She lives in a dystopian world where each man can have 2 wives.

 A Primera and a Segunda.
-The Primera is intelligent, calm and analytical.
+The Primera is calm and intelligent.
 The Segunda is the mother figure.

 Outside the wall, the people go hungry.
 Dani started life outside of the wall.
 And she must use her wits to survive illegally in the capital.